-A company may choose to have an external auditor perform their audit in a maintenance year.
-This often occurs when the company determines it is more cost-effective for an external auditor to be auditing for five days rather than losing a critical HR or safety employee for an extended period.
+A company may choose to have an external auditor perform the maintenance audit.
+This often occurs when the company determines it is more cost-effective for an external auditor to conduct the maintenance audit rather than losing a critical HR or safety employee for an extended period.
 Some companies also value having an external set of eyes evaluate their business every year.
-Based on approval by WorkSafeBC, a maintenance audit performed by an external auditor could count as a recertification audit that has been completed ahead of schedule.
+Based on approval by go2HR and WorkSafeBC, a maintenance audit performed by an external auditor could count as a recertification audit that has been completed ahead of schedule.